UP | HOME

 • You can access the message fields directly but the format is not the most intuitive

-• The pcl_ros package (Not fully in ROS 2) is the primary ROS package for manipulating pointclouds
+• The pcl_ros package (Not fully in ROS 2) is a ROS package for manipulating pointclouds by setting up a pipeline of nodes

 • It includes several stand-alone filters that can be loaded as nodelets to perform common operations